Why Does Histamine Wake You Up at 3am?

 Weinstock et al. (2025) studied 553 people with mast cell activation syndrome (MCAS) alongside 558 controls.
 Among women with MCAS, 58.7% reported severe chronic insomnia, compared to 24.0% of controls – an odds ratio of 4.8.
 Among men with MCAS, 42.1% reported severe chronic insomnia versus 9.0% of controls – an odds ratio of 7.7.
 Sleep attacks (sudden, irresistible sleep episodes) occurred in over 40% of women in the MCAS group.

 Several patterns may indicate that histamine is contributing to sleep disruption.
 Waking between 2am and 4am with sudden full alertness (rather than the gradual, groggy waking of other sleep disturbances) is consistent with a histamine-mediated arousal.
-Accompanying congestion, nasal swelling, skin flushing, itching, or a racing heart during the waking episode are associated with mast cell degranulation.
-A pattern that worsens with high-histamine foods consumed in the evening (aged cheese, fermented foods, wine, cured meats) or improves with dietary histamine reduction is another indicator to consider.
+Accompanying congestion, nasal swelling, skin flushing, itching, or a racing heart during the waking episode can accompany mast-cell mediator release.
+A pattern that worsens with high-histamine foods consumed in the evening (aged cheese, fermented foods, wine, cured meats) or improves with dietary histamine reduction is another pattern to consider.

 The Weinstock et al. (2025) data also showed that antihistamine therapy rated 6.3 out of 10 on a self-reported benefit scale for neuropsychiatric effects across the MCAS population – partial but not complete relief, consistent with histamine being one of several mediators released by activated mast cells.